 I doubt its endurance is simply due to Emily’s status as Charlotte and Anne’s sister.
 While the three Brontës, initially known in the literary world as Currer, Ellis, and Acton Bell, are an intriguing group of siblings, Wuthering Heights has enough literary merit to stand on its own.

 Additionally, while the novel seems to make some readers swoon, I don’t think that Wuthering Heights’ appeal has anything to do with romance.
-The characters are manipulative and abusive even to those whom they claim to love.
+The characters are manipulative and abusive even to those they claim to love.
 At best, the novel portrays an obsessive infatuation between Heathcliff and Catherine that destroys them both.
 Interestingly, they reunite under scandalous and creepy circumstances that, counter-intuitively, provided me with the only laugh I experienced while reading this story.

 However, I do believe that the secret to this novel’s success lies in that reunion.
 Catherine and Heathcliff’s tumultuous relationship has the appeal of a soap opera that makes us temporarily forget our own problems.
 It also touches on supernatural themes that resonate with a wide audience.